 At least, my home town was cool when I was born there: their present-day seal (below) is nowhere near as arty.
 Both designs, at least, soundly beat the original seal from 1911: that featured a …misshapen cantaloupe.
 Really.
 But that’s OK: that was long before cities had really discovered branding!

-The Current Seal, adopted in 1978 to replace the Disney design, still features aviation, but the entertainment industry gets equal billing, along with city hall:
+The Current Seal, which replaced the Disney design, still features aviation, but the entertainment industry gets equal billing, along with city hall: